- Management Team

 Taylor's introduced their five tone principle of bell tuning in 1896.
 This produces the purity and sweetness of tone and allows the bell to sound with full and rich mellowness.
 This gives Taylor bells their special characteristic and sets them apart from all other cast bronze bells.
 The Bell Master and the Bell Tuner work on five principal harmonics, the hum, fundamental, tierce, quint and nominal but these in turn influence and affect many others.
 When the correct frequency for each of these harmonics has been achieved, the bell is in tune with itself.
 In a set of bells, each bell is tuned using the same standards applied to its own frequencies and thus each bell in the set is not only in tune with itself, but also with each bell in the set.

-A bell core constructed from brick and loam forms the inside shape
+A bell core constructed from brick and loam forms the inside shape.
+A bell case, made from cast iron, forms the outside shape when lined

 A new ring of ten bells with fittings awaiting dispatch from the Foundry